Eliasjohansson123/Weather-refactor/README.md

 - On initial load, the app displays weather data for a default city (Sundsvall)
 - The project is not deployed and must be run locally

+## Future Improvements

+- Add automatic location detection to show weather data based on the user’s current location
+- Deploy the application online so it can be accessed without running it locally
+- Improve error handling and user feedback when API requests fail

 ## Credits

 - Weather and geocoding data provided by the Open-Meteo API